 Just how important is this for local businesses?
 Research shows that 49% of local businesses will have over a thousand views on their Google My Business listing each month.

 So how do you make your listing perform well?
 First of all, if you haven’t set it up yet, it’s free.
 Complete your profile with as many details as possible.
 If you change your business hours, update them in your listing!
-Updating with a fresh post on there every two weeks will help keep your listing relevant and give you an opportunity to add more local keywords to your account.
+Updating with a fresh post every two weeks will help keep your listing relevant and allow you to add more local keywords to your account.
 The more engagement and activity on your listing, the happier Google is, and the higher you’ll rank in the results.

 3. Zero Click Results